BRGM/ComPASS/doc/tutorial.rst

   python3 water2ph_vertical_column.py

-* What contains this simulation (mesh, petrophysics, boundary condition, initial states, ...) ?
+* What contains this simulation (mesh, petrophysics, boundary condition, initial states, ...)?

-* What are the output in the terminal ?
+* What are the output in the terminal?

-* To vizualize using Paraview:
+* To visualize using Paraview:

  Add :code:`simulation.postprocess()` at the end of the script and execute again.